Library

 (If you’re not sure of your student’s ID, please reach out to me or your teacher.
 It’s found on the source, on progress reports and all teachers have access to it on PowerTeacher.)

 PIN You will need a four-digit PIN to log in to your account.
-A PIN was created automatically when your account was set up.
-PINs are the student’s birth month and day.
-For example if you were born on November 7th, your PIN is 1107.
+A PIN was created automatically when each student’s account was set up.
+PINs are the final four digits of your student ID number.

 Coding at Home!